astral-sh/rye/docs/guide/commands/pin.md

 lower than the current version.
 This can be disabled by passing `--no-update-requires-python`.

+Which toolchain Rye prefers depends on the Rye version.
+From 0.22 onwards the latest compatible installed toolchain is picked, and only if a non existing one is found a download will be attempted.
+For older versions Rye will always attempt to download the latest available if it's not installed yet unless a precise pin is selected.

 ## Example

 Pin a specific version of Python: